jtpgames/Locust_Scripts/README.md

 TODOs
 --
 - [ ] Reference to published paper or online version of it
-- [ ] Reference to GS company group
 - [ ] loadtest_plotter.py: Cleanup and reading data from files
-- [ ] ARS_simulation.py: Cleanup, documentation and control workloads
-and parameters of the simulation model through CLI
+- [ ] ARS_simulation.py: Cleanup, documentation and control workloads and parameters of the simulation model through CLI
 - [ ] locust-parameter-variation.py: Cleanup and Documentation
+- [ ] Move the files into subfolders (Executors, Load Testers, Evaluators, Systems under Test)

 Locust Performance Testing Infrastructure
 ---